peteut/multimethods/README.rst

 Thus, we are going to dispatch on a tuple of types, namely the types of our arguments.
 The next step is to instantiate the MultiMethod itself::

-    from multimethod import MultiMethod, Default
+    from multimethods import MultiMethod, Default

     combine = MultiMethod('combine', dispatch_combine)